-MADISON, Wisconsin — In-person absentee voting hours would be limited to certain hours during the week under a Republican-backed bill passed by the Wisconsin state Assembly.
+MADISON, Wisconsin — In-person absentee voting hours would not be allowed on weekends or holidays in Wisconsin under a bill passed by a state Senate committee.

-The measure passed Thursday on a 53-39 vote with all Republicans in support and all Democrats against.
+The measure passed 3-2 Thursday with all Republicans for it and Democrats against.

 The bill would limit in-person absentee voting to between the hours of 8 a.m. and 7 p.m.
 Monday through Friday.
 Total in-person absentee voting would be limited to no more than 45 hours a week.